Wyoming Power of Attorney Forms

 A Wyoming power of attorney form is a type of legal document used for giving a person the right to complete tasks and/or make decisions in the name of another.
 It is drawn up by an individual known as the principal, who will assign power(s) to a person known as their “agent” to complete tasks on their behalf.
 The form is used by business professionals for the purpose of delegating, family members to assign a loved one with the right of making end-of-life decisions, and much more.
 Wyoming law requires all POAs to be notarized, regardless of their use.

-Use for: Granting power permanently – stays active even if the principal cannot make decisions for themselves.
+Durable Power of Attorney – For granting power permanently – stays active even if the principal cannot make decisions for themselves.

-Use for: Assigning power for one-time tasks, such as signing a title.
+Limited (Special) Power of Attorney – For assigning power for one-time tasks, such as signing a title.

-Use for: Granting a person with the ability to sign documents relating to the sale, purchase, refinance, or other activity relating to a home or building.
+Real Estate (Property) Power of Attorney – Grants a person with the ability to sign documents relating to the sale, purchase, refinance, or other activity relating to a home or building.

 Download – Adobe PDF